katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 The two things to watch out for are:

 1. closures that captures self.
-This can happen by using an instance property or instance method within a closure.
+This can happen by using an instance property or instance method within a closure; and
-2. the possibility of that closure itself being assigned to self (either directly or by being assigned to a child of self)
+2. the possibility of the closure being assigned to a property of self (either directly or by being assigned to a child of self)

 A very common example of these two things occurs when using disposables in [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).